swrz-ai/Continuum-Monitor/README.md

 ## 🧠 Why We Built This

-Last year, a manufacturing plant we worked with lost **$2M in one week** because they had no visibility into their industrial control systems.
-They were using five different dashboards, none of them talking to each other.
+We’ve seen too many manufacturing and industrial teams juggling five different dashboards – one for Modbus, one for cloud logs, one for security alerts, and none of them talking to each other.

-Alerts were missed.
-Anomalies were spotted too late.
+Alerts are missed.
+Anomalies go unnoticed until something breaks.

-We built Continuum Monitor to fix that – **one tool that brings together**:
+We built **Continuum Monitor** to bring **OT, IT, and security monitoring into a single pane of glass** – without the $50k SCADA license or vendor lock‑in.

+It’s open‑source, runs as a single Go binary, and connects to:
 - Modbus TCP/RTU and MQTT telemetry
 - AI anomaly detection
 - SLA tracking & incident grouping
-- Slack/Discord alerts
+- Slack/Discord alerts (webhooks)
 - Role‑based access control

-All from a **single Go binary** that runs on any Linux server, or as a **fully‑managed cloud service**.

 ---